CatchySmile/RBCB/README.md

-# RBCB - Really Bad Cuda Benchmarking
+# RBCB - really bad CUDA benchmarking

-Welcome to RBCB - Really Bad Cuda Benchmarking!
+Welcome to RBCB - really bad CUDA benchmarking!
 This program is designed to benchmark multithreaded performance using both CPU and GPU.
 It performs matrix multiplication tasks and measures how many cells can be processed in a 10-second period.

 ## Table of Contents